 Regulations for international students

-If you are a European national you can work freely in the UK.
-Please read the UKCISA guidance for more information.
+If you are a EEA/Swiss national with settled or pre-settled status, you can work freely in the UK.

-If you are from outside the European Economic Area (EEA) and have a Tier 4 visa the work you can do is restricted and the rules are complex.
+If you have a student visa, the type of work and hours you can do are restricted.
 Therefore, before you look for work it is very important to check what you can do and seek immigration advice if you need to.
-If you have a short-term student entry clearance sticker or stamp in your passport you are not allowed to work at all in the UK.
+If you are studying a short course with us as a Visitor, you cannot work at all whilst you are in the UK.
 Detailed guidance is available on the immigration web pages.

 Please be aware that, if you work when you shouldn’t, do any type of work that isn’t allowed (including unpaid or as a work placement) or, you work more hours than allowed in any one week, you will be breaching your immigration conditions.
 This is a criminal offence and can have very serious consequences for you and the University.